cbattlegear/SqlServerMigrationTraining/training/sql2016backup.md

       ***Note*** - *You will only use the SAS step.
 DO NOT use the account identity and access key.
 Make sure you integrate the previous PowerShell T-SQL output into this create credential script and replace resource names accordingly.*

-     - [Perform a full database backup to URL.](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/sql-server-backup-to-url?view=sql-server-ver16#complete) Only use the first step with SAS.
+     - [Perform a full database backup to URL.](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/sql-server-backup-to-url?view=sql-server-ver16#complete) Only use the first step with SAS and include the 'WITH CHECKSUM' option after the URL string.

 5. T-SQL Restore from URL to Azure SQL MI.
     - Connect to the Azure SQL MI instance from SSMS.